GwenRossyVanigaraaaaaaa46/x-car-companyprofil/README.md

 ## 🔍 About

-X-Car Company Profile adalah landing page statis yang dibuat dengan **HTML, CSS, dan JavaScript**.
+X-Car Company Profile is a static landing page created with **HTML, CSS and JavaScript**.
-Dirancang untuk memperkenalkan tim balap (sim racing atau motorsport) dengan tampilan profesional dan dinamis.
+Designed to introduce a racing team (sim racing or motorsport) with a professional and dynamic look.

 ---